Specialist dental bone grafting and gum grafting in Sydney.

 In some cases, platelet-rich plasma (PRP) from your own blood is applied to encourage faster healing and bone regeneration.

-Recovery from a dental bone graft happens in stages, initial healing occurs in the first week and full bone integration takes several months.
+Recovery from a dental bone graft happens in stages.
+Initial healing occurs in the first week and full bone integration takes several months.
+The following guide covers what to expect after a dental bone graft, including pain management, diet, and when you can return to exercise.

 Pain Management